openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 154: 1st ch - time parameter for delayed

-First channel - time parameter for delayed OFF / pulse modes This parameter allows to set time parameter used in timed modes for 1st channel (parameter 150).
-Delay time for switching off or duration of the pulse.
+First channel - time parameter for delayed OFF / pulse modes
+<p&gtThis parameter allows to set time parameter used in timed modes for 1st channel (parameter 150).
+Delay time for switching off or duration of the pulse. <br /&gtAvailable values <br /&gt0 – 0.1 second <br /&gt1-32000 (1-32000s, 1s step) – time parameter</p&gt
-Available values
-0 – 0.1 second
-1-32000 (1-32000s, 1s step) – time parameter
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```50```.